MortezaBiabani/INTERLINK/README.md

 To install, you need to download [initialtoolkit](http://staff.ustc.edu.cn/~anmande/miniflow/toolkit.rar), then just run MMSs.exe after downloading all the shared files.

-Noted that the current simulator is developed mode [main_simulator](http://staff.ustc.edu.cn/~anmande/miniflow/), for which we also thank and cite them.
+Noted that the current simulator is developed mode [main_simulator](http://staff.ustc.edu.cn/~anmande/miniflow/).

-For more information and details, contact me via <mbiabani@ut.ac.ir>

 -----------------------------------------------------------------------------------------------------

 <h4>How to use the toolkit of simple testing:</h4>